-Geneticist Perry Hackett is my mentor, always encouraging, guiding me to experts and resources.
+Geneticist Perry Hackett is my mentor, checking my work and guiding me to experts and resources.
 Anthropologist Irma McClaurin championed the University of Minnesota commission for my DNA Portrait Exhibit.

-As a Fulbright Senior Scholar to Israel, I collaborated with Dr. Dan Mishmar, an evolutionary geneticist at the Ben-Gurion University of the Negev, to develop an animated video about his research.
+As a Fulbright Senior Scholar to Israel, I worked with Dr. Dan Mishmar, an evolutionary geneticist at the Ben-Gurion University of the Negev, to develop an animated video about his research.

 Another opportunity came from the National Evolutionary Synthesis Center (NESCent).
 It was a National Science Foundation think tank for innovative, cross-disciplinary, evolutionary research at Duke University.
 I was granted a six-month residency to develop interactive media about genomics and human evolution.

 During my residency at NESCent, I was with a working group led by Dr. Nina Jablonski and Dr. Henry Louis Gates Jr. We developed curricula for middle school students connecting their genetic ancestry with a family history that received funding from the National Science Foundation (NSF) and Robert Wood Johnson Foundation (RWJF).